 FIGURE 2.
-Sample characteristics of time pulses broadcast from NBS radio stations W WV and WWVH.
+Sample characteristics of time pulses broadcast from NBS radio stations WWV and WWVH.

-periods when the audio frequencies are not transmitted.
+The first pulse marks the beginning of the minute.
+'The 2-min, 3-min, and 5-min intervals are synchronized with the seconds pulses and are marked by the beginning or ending of the periods when the audio frequencies are not transmitted.
 The pulse duration is 5 milliseconds.
 The pulse waveform is shown in figure 2.
 At WWV each pulse contains 5 cycles of 1000 Hz frequency.
 At WWVH the pulse consists of 6 cycles of 1200 Hz frequency.
 The pulse spectrum is composed of discrete frequency components at intervals of 1 Hz.
 The components have maximum amplitudes at approximately 995 Hz for WWV and 1194 Hz for WWVH pulses.
 The tone is interrupted 40 milliseconds for each seconds pulse.
 The pulse starts 10 milliseconds after commencement of the interruption.

-WWVB transmits seconds pulses continuously using a special time code described in section 1.10.
+WWVB transmits seconds pulses continuously using a special time code described in section 1.9.
 WWVL does not transmit seconds markers.
 However, accurate time intervals may be obtained directly from the carrier using appropriate techniques.